github-education-resources/codespaces-teaching-template-dotnet/README.md

 #### Extensions

-1. There are optional extensions pre-configured under the `customizations.vscode.extensions` attribute.
+1. There are optional extensions pre-installed under the `customizations.vscode.extensions` attribute.

     ```jsonc
     "customizations": {